Lucas-Erkana/Recipe_API/README.md

 ## 💻 Usage <a name="usage"></a>

 After starting the server with `npm start`, you can use Postman to interact with the API.
-If you don't have Postman installed, you can use it directly in your browser [here](https://web.postman.co/workspace/My-Workspace~80c6c9a1-1856-44c4-8f45-dc93fabc7188/request/create?requestId=359ef886-fef6-46be-a481-46db2fe2b5e9).
+If you don't have Postman agent installed, you can use it directly in your browser [here](https://web.postman.co/workspace/My-Workspace~80c6c9a1-1856-44c4-8f45-dc93fabc7188/request/create?requestId=359ef886-fef6-46be-a481-46db2fe2b5e9).

 ### To CREATE a User: